Diagnosing Biased Inference with Divergences#

 obs = pm.Normal("obs", mu=theta, sigma=sigma, observed=y)

 Unfortunately, this direct implementation of the model exhibits a pathological geometry that frustrates geometric ergodicity.
-Even more worrisome, the resulting bias is subtle and may not be obvious upon inspection of the Markov chain alone.
 To understand this bias, let’s consider first a short Markov chain, commonly used when computational expediency is a motivating factor, and only afterwards a longer Markov chain.

 A Dangerously-Short Markov Chain#